 this recipe has been adapted from anamika’s blog here and it is her south indian friend who shared the sundal recipe with her. do also check some delicious north indian navratri recipes on anamika’s blog here.

-green peas sundal recipe details below:
+green peas sundal recipe below:

 - ¾ cup dry green peas

 - 1 green chili

 - 10-12 curry leaves

 - 2 to 3 tbsp freshly grated coconut

 - rock salt or regular salt as required

 - first rinse the dry green peas in water.